-Kabukiage: Amanoya’s Long-Selling Rice Cracker
+Kabukiage: Amanoya’s Best-Selling Rice Cracker

-“Kabuki (歌舞伎)” is one of the traditional performing arts that represent Japan whose origin is said to date back to about 400 years ago.
+Kabuki (歌舞伎) is one of the traditional performing arts representing Japan, whose origin can be traced back to 1603.

-Amanoya Kabuki-Age (天乃屋 歌舞伎揚)
+Amanoya Kabukiage (天乃屋 歌舞伎揚)

-“Age (揚)” in its name is actually a Japanese word (suffix) for fries and the Kabuki-Age is one of the most beloved deep-fried rice crackers in East Japan.
+Age (揚) in its name is the word (suffix) for fry in English, and Amanoya Kabukiage is one of the most loved deep-fried rice crackers in East Japan.

 At both ends of the packaging, tricolor banner designs imitate the stage curtain seen in the Kabuki theater called Joshiki Maku (定式幕).